 When making course content available online, it’s important to know who has the ability to access and download those course materials.
 Review these tips to enhance the security of your course materials.

-All instructors teaching in Fall 2020 should develop a course continuity plan, in consultation with their department chair, to be activated in the event the instructor is unable to teach due to illness.
+All instructors should have a course continuity plan, in consultation with their department chair, to be activated in the event the instructor is unable to teach due to an unexpected event.
 Course continuity plans might include pre-recorded lectures, Box directories containing notes and course materials for prospective substitute instructors, etc. Instructors who become ill should contact their department chairs immediately to discuss course continuity.